Frequently Asked Questions

 For a non-family trip, youth under the age of 18 must attend with an adult family member or friend who is over the age of 18.

 Does WI organize private trips for pre-existing groups?

 Absolutely!
 We can customize a trip to fit your group's available dates and preferences.
-To learn more and express interest in a group trip, please visit the Custom Group Trips page.
+To learn more about group trips, please visit the Custom Group Trips page.

-What does the group look like on most trips?
+What is the mix of group members like on most trips?

 How physically demanding are WI trips?